 1 Q. Why is it important that energy-efficiency programs be used as a resource to 2 moderate bill increases that are likely to be caused as utilities build new generation, 3 implement environmental requirements, and invest in additional assets?
 4 A. Utilities have several resources available to them for meeting future energy needs.
 5 Additionally, the mitigation of customer bill increases is a primary goal of energy- 6 efficiency.
-As such, the Commission determined that utilities can use "energy efficiency 7 programs as a resource that can moderate the inevitable bill increases caused by the 8 building of new generation, implement environmental requirements and invest in 9 additional transmission investment."
-4 10 11 Q. Which benefit-cost test supports the Commission's policy that an energy-efficiency 12 program should moderate bill increases that are likely to be caused as utilities build 13 new generation, implement environmental requirements, and invest in additional 14 assets?
-15 A. The ratepayer impact method ("RIM") test supports the Commission's policy to mitigate 16 customer bill increases as a primary goal of energy-efficiency programs.
-In general, a 17 program with a RIM test score below 1.0 will put upward pressure on rates, while a 18 program that can achieve a RIM test score greater than 1.0 will either have no impact or 19 will put downward pressure on rates.
-20 20 21
+As such, the Commission determined that utilities can use "energy efficiency 7 programs as a resource that can moderate the inevitable bill increases caused by the 8 building of new generation, implement environmental requirements and invest in 9 additional transmission investment."4 10 11 Q. Which benefit-cost test supports the Commission's policy that an energy-efficiency 12 program should moderate bill increases that are likely to be caused as utilities build 13 new generation, implement environmental requirements, and invest in additional 14 assets?
+14 15 А. A. assets?
+15 A. assets?
+The ratepayer impact method ("RIM") test supports the Commission's policy to mitigate 15 16 А. assets?
+The ratepayer impact method ("RIM") test supports the Commission's policy to mitigate customer bill increases as a primary goal of energy-efficiency programs.
+In general, a 15 16 17 A. assets?
+The ratepayer impact method ("RIM") test supports the Commission's policy to mitigate customer bill increases as a primary goal of energy-efficiency programs.
+In general, a program with a RIM test score below 1.0 will put upward pressure on rates, while a 15 16 17 18 A. assets?
+The ratepayer impact method ("RIM") test supports the Commission's policy to mitigate customer bill increases as a primary goal of energy-efficiency programs.
+In general, a program with a RIM test score below 1.0 will put upward pressure on rates, while a program that can achieve a RIM test score greater than 1.0 will either have no impact or 15 16 17 18 19 A. assets?
+The ratepayer impact method ("RIM") test supports the Commission's policy to mitigate customer bill increases as a primary goal of energy-efficiency programs.
+In general, a program with a RIM test score below 1.0 will put upward pressure on rates, while a program that can achieve a RIM test score greater than 1.0 will either have no impact or

 4 June 2, 2008, Order Setting, 08-GIMX-442-GIV, at ¶25.
-11